 BIO.

 Benjamin Charles was born in Philadelphia, Pennsylvania, in 2004.
-He is completing BA degrees in Fine Arts and Political Science at The George Washington University and will enter The George Washington University Law School in fall 2026.
+He is completing dual BA degrees in Fine Arts and Political Science at The George Washington University and will enter The George Washington University Law School in the fall of 2026.

 Charles’s work has been presented in exhibitions including Emerging Perspectives, The Delaplaine Arts Center, Frederick, Maryland (2025); Vivid Moments, New York Academy of Art, New York (2024); Faces and Figure, Site:Brooklyn Gallery, New York (2024); figure, Touchstone Gallery, Washington, D.C.
 (2024); next NEXT_, The Corcoran School of the Arts and Design, Washington, D.C.
 (2023); Wiener Werkstätte: Nature to Abstraction, The George Washington University Textile Museum, Washington, D.C.
 (2023); Is It Me?, The Trolley Barn Gallery, Poughkeepsie, New York (2023); and Being Seen, The Artists Gallery (TAG), Frederick, Maryland (2023).